Yelp/detect-secrets/docs/scan.md

 | `line_number`   | The line number that the secret is found on                                                                                                                                                                                                                                                     |
 | `type`          | The secret                                                                                                                                                                                                                                                                                      |

-### Secret validation
+### Secret verification

-Note that not only does the scan identify potential secrets, it also verifies if certain types of secrets in your codebase are active (TODO: link to docs for secret validation information).
+Not only does scanning identify potential tokens, it also verifies if certain types of tokens are active ([verifiable tokens list](./developer-tool-faq.md#what-kinds-of-tokens-does-detect-secrets-find)).
+I the `is_verified` field in your baseline is set to `true`, be sure to remediate the associated token and re-run the scan.

 ## What is scanned?

+The repository's files are scanned in ther current state.
+Detect Secrets will not run a "deep scan" of the repository (i.e. full commit history).

-Only the repository's current files are scanned, past commits are excluded.
-It's recommended to configure the pre-commit hook(TODO: link to docs) so that it will detect-secrets will scan local changes before they are committed.
+It's recommended to set up the pre-commit hook ([docs](#how-do-i-set-up-the-pre-commit-hook)) so that leaks can be prevented before they reach your codebase.

 ## How it's used